Goodbye, Michael: Synopsis

-Jim Halpert deduces over the course of the day that Michael is leaving early and confronts him about it.
+Jim Halpert deduces that Michael is leaving early and confronts him about it.
 Michael admits his plans and begins a personal goodbye but breaks down.
 Jim, trying to hold back tears, in turn says that Michael was the best boss he ever had, and they jokingly promise to have a proper goodbye over lunch the next day.
-Michael's cab to the airport arrives, and Michael silently departs after one last look at the employees.
-His cab pulls out of the parking lot just as Pam is pulling in.
-At Wilkes-Barre/Scranton International Airport, Michael asks the camera crew to inform him if the documentary ever airs, then turns over his microphone, quipping one last "That's what she said" about how good it will feel to "get this thing [the mic] off [his] chest."
-He begins to walk off when Pam makes it past security and runs up to him.
+Michael's cab to the airport arrives, and Michael departs after one last look at the employees.
+At the airport, Michael asks the camera crew to inform him if the documentary ever airs, then turns over his microphone.
+Pam makes it past security and runs up to him.
 They hug twice and exchange unheard goodbyes.
 Pam says in an interview that Michael was not sad, that he was hopeful and excited to start his new life with Holly.
 Pam stands at the gate and watches Michael's plane take off.

-In the epilogue, the entire staff waits in the conference room for Michael to arrive for his farewell party, unaware he has already left, with the exception of Jim and Pam.
+The entire staff waits in the conference room for Michael to arrive for his farewell party, unaware he has already left, with the exception of Jim and Pam.
 When Deangelo deduces Michael is not coming, he begins tearing pieces off Michael's farewell cake, which he had been debating whether to eat the previous day, and throwing them in the trash, in a bizarre public internal struggle over his dieting.
-The rest of the staff, particularly Jim and Dwight, watch their new boss's outburst with concern.
+The rest of the staff watch their new boss's outburst with concern.